MrMiladinovic/PDFSearch/README.md

     Check or uncheck the "Case Sensitive" box based on your search needs.

 5. **Start Search**:
     Click the "Search" button to begin the search operation.
-The progress bar will indicate the search status.

 6. **View Results**:
     Results will be displayed in the table with columns for File Name, File Path, and Pages Found.

+7. **Save Results**:
+    Click the "Save Results" button to save the search results to a CSV file.
+The file will be named with the prefix `search_results_` followed by the search query.

-7. **Copy File Path**:
+8. **Copy File Path**:
     Right-click on any result row to copy the file path to the clipboard.

 ## Contributing